circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 #### Splitting by Timings Data

 On each successful run of a test suite,
-CircleCI automatically saves timings data to a directory specified by the path in the [`store_test_results`]({{ site.baseurl }}/2.0/configuration-reference/#store_test_results) step.
+CircleCI saves timings data to a directory specified by the path in the [`store_test_results`]({{ site.baseurl }}/2.0/configuration-reference/#store_test_results) step.
 If you do not use `store_test_results`, there will be no timing data available for splitting your tests.